 What are the Alternatives to the Amazon Affiliate Program?

 Taking the steps above will ensure that you maximize your earnings regardless of which affiliate programs you’re with.
 But if you’re just with Amazon and looking to diversify, what are the alternatives and will they increase your earnings?
-There are plenty of excellent blog posts that detail alternatives to the Amazon Affiliate program – see here, here and here for just a few.
+There are plenty of excellent blog posts that detail alternatives to the Amazon Affiliate program.
+Here is a post about 7 affiliate networks that payout daily.
+There are plenty more out there too – see here, here and here for just a few.
 But generally speaking, there are three avenues to explore.

 Umbrella sites that house affiliate programs for lots of different merchants.
 Often, you’ll need to be approved by the network themselves as well as the individual merchants within that you wish to sign up with.
 Popular network sites include:

 Back to our sportswear example.
 If I look at Awin’s advertiser directory I can see there are 62 potential merchants selling products in that niche, with everything from sunglasses to skis.
 Once Awin has approved my site, I can then go through those 62 to see which align best with my niche and my site.
 I’d pick the three I felt most likely to resonate with my readers and apply to be approved.